-France’s passeport talent (talent passport) is a visa option for people wishing to live and work in the country.
+The passeport talent (talent visa) is a visa option for people who wish to live and work in France.

-We look at what it involves and the types of workers who can obtain one.
+We look at what it involves and who can get one.

 Passeports talent are visas which make it easier for foreign workers to come to France and contribute to the country’s economy.

 To get one, you must either have a work contract, plan to start a business or to invest in France.